Skip to main content

 Cursor, Windsurf, and other clients

-• Try these URLs in order of preference:
+• Try these URLs in order:

 1. https://www.memoryplugin.com/api/mcp/mcp (full HTTP endpoint)